aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 2. In `package.json`, locate `osml-cdk-constructs` under `devDependencies`.
 By default, it points to the latest NPM package version, but swaps out the version number with `"file:lib/osml-cdk-constructs"`.
 This will tell package.json to use the local package instead.
 The dependency will now look like this:

     ```bash
-    "osml-cdk-constructs": "file:lib/osml-cdk-constructs"
+    "osml-cdk-constructs": "file:lib/osml-cdk-constructs",
     ```

-3. Update the imports in `lib/osml-stacks/model_runner/mr-dataplane.ts`.
-By default, all CDK constructs are pulled from the `osml-cdk-constructs` npm package, but now they must be imported by file path.
-Delete the existing `osml-cdk-constructs` import and replace it with the following:

-    ```bash
-    import { MRDataplane } from "osml-cdk-constructs/lib/model_runner/mr_dataplane"
-    import { OSMLAccount } from "osml-cdk-constructs/lib/osml/osml_account"
-    import { MRTesting } from "osml-cdk-constructs/lib/model_runner/mr_testing"
-    import { MRMonitoring } from "osml-cdk-constructs/lib/model_runner/mr_monitoring"
-    ```

-4. Execute ```npm i``` to make sure everything is installed and building correctly.
+3. Execute ```npm i``` to make sure everything is installed and building correctly.

-5. You can now follow the [normal deployment](#deployment) steps to deploy your local changes in `osml-cdk-constructs`.
+4. You can now follow the [normal deployment](#deployment) steps to deploy your local changes in `osml-cdk-constructs`.

-## Usage
+## Model Runner Usage

 To start a job, place an `ImageRequest` on the `ImageRequestQueue` by going into your AWS Console > Simple Queue System > `ImageRequestQueue` > Send and receive messages > and enter the provided sample for an `ImageRequest`: